Frequently Asked Questions

 Will I Be Covered During The Session?

-If you are female, or if you are a male client who requests to be draped, you will be properly draped at all times to keep you warm and comfortable.
+If you are female, or if you are a male client who requests to be draped, you will be appropriately draped at all times to keep you warm and comfortable.
 Only the area being worked on will be exposed.

 A typical full-body session will include work on your back, arms, gluteals, legs, feet, hands, neck, shoulders, and head & face.